wmww/Python-plus-plus/guide.md

 ```

 ## Line Endings
-Semicolons are required (except when they're forbidden) and indentation must be correct.
-Basically Python++ takes the worst parts of both languages.
+Semicolons are required at the end of statements (except when they're explicitly forbidden).

+# Blocks
+Code blocks (functions, ifs, etc) start after a `:`.
+They are encompassed by `A` and `V` (think vertical angle brackets).
+Indentation must follow pythons rules.

 ## Defining Functions
 ```
 def function_name(_0):
-	block(), 0;
+	A
 	#define comment // your code here

-	""" ";
-) // """
+	V
 ```
 Correct indentation is required.
 This is for a function with no arguments (technically there is one argument, but it is named different things in C++ and Python so you shouldn't try to use it).
 To send arguments to a function change the `_0` to the number of arguments.
 For example:
 ```
 def function_name(_2, first_arg, second_arg):
-	block(), 0;
+	A
 	#define comment // your code here

-	""" ";
-) // """
+	V
 ```
-the `block(), 0;` is always required. the `0` in it doesn't mean anything, so no need to ever change it.
 Under the hood, templates are always used in C++ so no need to worry about types.
 You can have at most 6 function arguments (not counting the initial argument count)

 ## Calling Functions
-Calling a function is the same way you call a function in both languages, except that the first argument is a dummy null.
+Calling a function is the same way you call a function in both languages, except that the first argument is a dummy `_`.
 For example:
 ```
-function_name(null, "hay", 48.9);
+function_name(_, "hay", 48.9);
 ```
 Is how to call the 2nd function above.
-The `null` is required even if there are no arguments.
+The `_` is required even if there are no arguments.

 ## Boolean values
 In Python++, use `true` and `false` (not capitalized) for Boolean literals.